 - Both careers require the completion of an advanced degree and professional licensure.

-- The exact criteria for licensure may change depending on the location of residence.
+- The exact criteria for licensure may change depending on where they live and work.

 Specializations for Nurse Practitioners and Doctors